Greg Casar: Tenant organizing

 After organizing with mobile home residents of the Stonegate Mobile Home park against mismanagement, Casar joined a march to the manager's office to demand that an ill resident's electricity be restored.
 Within 24 hours of the march, it was restored.
 In early 2015, after hearing of the successful campaign at Stonegate, Casar received reports from North Lamar Community Mobile Home Park that the new owner had raised rent and utility costs.
-He helped the tenants to form a tenants' association, Asociación de los Residentes de North Lamar (ARNL).
+He helped the tenants to form a tenants' association, Asociación de los Residentes de North Lamar (ARNL), through which the tenants organized a housing co-operative to buy and own their park.

 ARNL organized with Casar and Texas RioGrande Legal Aid to sue the new owner, Frank Rolfe, who had raised rents by 10-25%.
 Rolfe, who teaches others how to invest in mobile homes, has compared owning mobile home parks to owning a "Waffle House where everyone is chained to the booths".
 He has also said, "At $3,000 or so to move a mobile home, there is a huge barrier to moving out, so tenants will accept pretty much whatever you raise the rents to ... within reason!"
 Ultimately, residents were forced to sign new leases at the higher rents or leave the community, but the eviction notices they received were rescinded.
 They also got the owner to agree to sell the property to the residents, and ARNL is continuing to fight to convert the park into a cooperative.

 After several such campaigns involving tenant organizing, Casar directed city resources to create the Resident's Advocacy Project, which later became Building and Strengthening Tenant Action (BASTA), to provide for more consistent capacity directed toward organizing working-class tenants in Austin.

 Immigrant rights advocacy

 Before serving as council member, Casar was actively involved in several immigrant rights campaigns.
-After Trump's election in 2016, Casar and Austin Mayor Steve Adler vowed to join other cities in resisting Trump's plans to target illegal immigrants.
+After Trump's election in 2016, Casar and Austin mayor Steve Adler vowed to join other cities in resisting Trump's plans to target illegal immigrants.

 Raids

-Shortly after Travis County Sheriff Sally Hernandez was elected in 2016, she implemented policies to make Austin a sanctuary city.
+Shortly after Travis County sheriff Sally Hernandez was elected in 2016, she implemented policies to make Austin a sanctuary city.
 In response, Immigration and Customs Enforcement (ICE) conducted targeted raids in an operation called Operation Cross Check, arresting hundreds of people.
 ICE initially claimed that these raids had been long-planned, but an ICE agent admitted in Federal Court that they targeted Austin specifically in retribution for refusing to fully cooperate with ICE.
 After the raids, Casar and other members of the Austin City Council took emergency action and amended the city budget to provide legal services for undocumented immigrants, including deportation defense.